dwojciec/openshift-s2i-grails2/README.md

 OpenShift S2I builder image for projects using the Grails 2.x framework.

 Runs the application in production mode using the embedded web server.
-Requires use of the Gradle wrapper.
+Requires use of the Grails wrapper.
 This means the particular version of Grails you want to use will be downloaded on-demand.
 This builder has OpenJava 1.8.0 installed on CentOS 7.